Zip and Link Beds: the ultimate mattress guide

-Whether it be a split tension mattress, a bed for a guest house or spare room zip and links offer flexibility for your sleeping requirements.
-You will probably of slept on one of these already in a high-end hotel they’re also a great solution for houses with access issues.
+Zip and link beds can help expand your mattress possibilities with almost endless mattress customisation.
+Whether it be a split tension mattress, a bed for a guest house or spare room, zip and link beds offer flexibility for your sleeping requirements.
+You will probably have already slept on one of these beds in a high-end hotel, maybe without even realising it!
+Zip and link beds are also a great solution for houses with access issues, meaning larger models can be delivered up tight stairwells.

-- What is a zip & link bed?
+- What is a zip and link bed?

 - Sizes of zip and link mattresses